AkstonCap/distordia_com/dex/README.md

 1. Browse available pairs in the left panel
 2. Use search to filter pairs
-3. Filter by base currency (All, NXS, BTC, Favorites)
+3. Filter by quote currency (All, NXS, Favorites)
 4. Click any pair to view detailed trading information

 ### Order Book